 It took me 7 months, 5,000$ (more or less), and a lot of energy to understand that my passion wasn’t dropshipping.
 While it’s an exciting business model, it shouldn’t be taken lightly as a way to become a digital nomad.

-So whether you’re looking to become a digital nomad or just want to start an online business, I’m here to share my knowledge and tell you why dropshipping isn’t for everyone.
+Whether you’re looking to become a digital nomad or just want to start an online business, I’m here to share my knowledge and tell you why dropshipping isn’t for everyone.

-If you’re interested in learning more about the nomadic lifestyle and how it intersects with running a business, you can also check out the article “25 Lessons I Learned About Nomadic Life & Business.”
+If you’re interested in learning more about the nomadic lifestyle and how it intersects with running a business, you can also check out my article “25 Lessons I Learned About Nomadic Life & Business.”

 What is dropshipping?

 If you landed here, I’m assuming you have a basic understanding of what dropshipping is – a business model in which the seller doesn’t own or stock the products they’re selling.
 Instead, you partner with a third-party supplier who manufactures and ships directly to your customers.